Gotrax XR vs XR Ultra – Side-by-Side Comparison & Review

 While the XR ultra focuses on power with a stronger motor(300w) and a better larger battery(LG 7.0Ah), the standard XR is more focused on delivering a more short distance oriented scooter at a lower cost.

-They both share the same frame structure and there is not much new to its appearance in comparison to our bang for the buck electric scooter pick, the Gotrax GXL v2, which these two are said to replace.
-Except for a few cosmetic improvements and the implementation of a safer folding mechanism.
+They both share the same frame structure, and there is not much new to its appearance in comparison to our bang-for-the-buck electric scooter pick, the Gotrax GXL v2, which these two are said to replace except for a few cosmetic improvements and the implementation of a safer folding mechanism.

 With any of these two models, you can expect to get a well-functioning and reliable ride that will withstand the test of time.